-The average New Zealander uses 150-200 litres of water per person per day.
-Listed below are ways you could greatly reduce your consumption and lessen your impact on rivers and streams.
+Water in New Zealand is used for agricultural, domestic, industrial, and energy use.
+When it comes to conserving water, we can make a difference at home and work.
+The average New Zealander uses around 200 litres of water per person per day.
+Listed below are ways you could greatly reduce your consumption and lessen your impact on freshwater quantity.

 Pay close attention to the BIG4 water users around the house – showers, washing machines, toilets and outdoor uses.
 Together, these account for about three-quarters of typical household water use.